JOIN ME IN AN INTERVIEW WITH JEANA SCHREIBER FROM PHILADELPHIA, PENNSYLVANIA !

 Jeana, a substitute teacher by the day and travel blogger by the night, doesn’t prefer calling herself a true Philadelphian.
 She has been living here from past two years and in those two years she has explored this fair city, going as far as to spend her weekends just walking around in hopes of seeing something inspiring.
 According to her it is a city of artists and thinkers, dreamers and doers, and the city has something for all of them.

-Which is the best month to visit Philadelphia and why?
+Which is the best month to visit Philadelphia?

 Two months come to mind when thinking of the best time to visit Philadelphia, one is December when the Christmas markets and events are in full swing at City Hall and the surrounding businesses.
 These events are important to both visitors and locals who clamor to see the light shows at City Hall and the Wanamaker building.
 Other than this, July is a great time to visit as the city is alive with history.
 One of the best things to do is to spend the day doing the free activities near Independence Hall.

 Which is the most convenient and favoured transport of Philadelphia?

 Transportation in the city can be tricky.
 Many people prefer to use Uber or Lyft over the buses or subway because the subway and buses are largely unreliable if you’re trying to get around quickly.
 If you have a car, I would suggest parking it outside of the city at the train station to avoid paying up to 20$ an hour for parking!
 If for some reason you need to have your car in the city, street parking is metered.
 The best way to get around if you’re on a budget is a mix of buses, trolleys and subways.

 What are the top 3 must visit places in Philadelphia ?